sommeraxe/DS303/README.md

 # Image Caption Generator

-A neural network to generate captions for an image using CNN and RNN with BEAM, created as part of the project for DS303: Introduction to Machine Learning course
+A neural network to generate captions for an image using CNN and RNN with BEAM, created as part of the project for DS303: Introduction to Machine Learning course.

 # Content ->